Krishan098/genai-intern-agent/REPORT.md

 ### System Components

-The GenAI Intern Agent is built using a modern, scalable architecture that combines FastAPI for API management, LangGraph for agentic workflows, and Cohere r plus for natural language processing tasks.
+The GenAI Intern Agent is built using a modern, scalable architecture that combines FastAPI for API management, LangGraph for agentic workflows, and OpenAI GPT-4o for natural language processing tasks.

 #### 1. FastAPI Application Layer
 - **Entry Point**: `src/main.py` - Configures the FastAPI application with CORS, logging, and lifecycle management